 Please note: this changed from previous information provided, which was based solely on care applications.

 Cafcass produces ‘heat maps’ showing how each Designated Family Judge (DFJ) area is performing in relation to the PLO target of 26 weeks.

-Latest release: In Q2 of 2017-18 the national average for care and supervision (s31) application duration is 30 calendar weeks, this is lower than the previous two quarters which averaged at 31 weeks.
+Latest release: In Q1 of 2019-20 the national average for care and supervision (s31) application duration is 33 calendar weeks.

 Note: The duration is measured from when the application is issued to when the application completes.
 Applications may be in relation to one child only, or many children.
 All average durations are presented to the nearest whole week and calculated from the total number of calendar days it takes to complete.
 See more details for how the calculations are made.

-The average for 2016-17 was 29 calendar weeks, this is down by 1 week on the two previous years.
+The average for 2016-17 was 28 calendar weeks, this is down by 1 week on the previous year.

 The average for 2014-15 was 30 calendar weeks, a seven week reduction compared with the average of 37 weeks for 2013-14

 The average for 2013-14 was 37 calendar weeks, an eleven week reduction compared with the average of 48 calendar weeks for 2012-13.